dyson/skeleton_ruby/README.md

 Why?
 ----

 Most applications I write in ruby, from little cron jobs and command line tools, to bigger more complex applications, all have some similar basic requirements.
-They all give or take need:
+They all need, give or take:

 * Configuration (Ruby's built in OpenStruct)
 * Data storage (ActiveRecord gem with all Rake tasks available)